-Refinancing an existing mortgage is when the original loan is replaced with a new one.
+Refinancing an existing mortgage is when the original loan gets replaced with a new one.

 Refinancing into a lower interest rate

 If you can get an interest rate of at least 1% lower than the original rate, consider refinancing.
-This will allow you to obtain equity in your home quicker and decrease your monthly payment.
+This will allow you to build equity in your home quicker while lowering your monthly payment.

 Adjustable-rate to fixed-rate mortgage

-While you likely chose an adjustable-rate mortgage (ARM) because of its lower rates initially, you are aware that in the future rates could increase to a point where you are paying a lot more than you would like to.
-Therefore, changing from an adjustable-rate to a fixed-rate loan will allow you to disregard future hikes in interest rates and keep a steady rate for the remainder of the loan.
+You likely chose an adjustable-rate mortgage (ARM) because of its lower rates to start.
+You also know that with each rate adjustment comes the possibility that the rate could increase.
+It can increase to a point where you are paying a lot more than you would like to.
+Changing from an adjustable-rate to a fixed-rate loan will allow you to take your mind off of future hikes in interest rates.

-If you’re noticing a substantial difference in adjustable-rate mortgages versus fixed-rates, and you’re planning on staying in your house for a short time, you can refinance to an ARM from your fixed-rate to greatly reduce your monthly payment.
-This can be particularly prudent if you don’t plan on residing in your house long enough to see interest rates eventually start to rise.
+If you’re noticing a large difference in adjustable-rate mortgages versus fixed-rates, and you’re planning on staying in your house for a short time, you can refinance to an ARM from your fixed-rate to reduce your monthly payment.
+This can be even more prudent if you don’t plan on residing in your house long enough to see interest rates start to rise.